-Serve your family and friends this delicious and comforting soup, made with cherry tomatoes, giving you a taste of summer even in the middle of winter.
-It is an easy and quick plant-based soup to make but delivers a fantastic depth of flavor – one of my favorite soups.
+Serve your family and friends this delicious and comforting cherry tomato soup, made with cherry tomatoes, giving you a taste of summer even in the middle of winter.
+It is an easy and quick plant-based soup to make but delivers a fantastic depth – one of my favorite soups.

 What makes this Cherry Tomato Soup so special?

-Cherry tomatoes have a slightly different flavor than regular tomatoes.
-I would personally classify them as sweeter in flavor, but some may experience them as a bit more tart.
-Either way, I really like the flavor these cherry tomatoes bring to this soup.
+Cherry tomatoes are healthy and have a slightly different flavor than regular tomatoes.
+I would personally classify them as sweeter, but some may experience them as a bit more tart.
+Either way, I really like the taste of cherry tomatos.
 Cherry tomatoes are also readily available in grocery stores any time of year, making them a great choice for this comforting soup.
+Pair with oven roasting vegetables or make this as a standalone meal.

 Health Benefits of Cherry Tomatoes:

-- Provides necessary vitamins and minerals, especially vitamin A, C, E and Potassium
+- Provides necessary and healthy vitamins and minerals, especially vitamin A, C, E and Potassium

 - Rich in antioxidants, especially Lycopene

-- Saute the onion, garlic, and crushed red pepper before adding the other ingredients
+- Saute the onion, garlic, and crushed pepper before adding the other ingredients

-You have two options for adding the creamy element, cashews, to this soup:
+You have two options for adding the cream element, cashews, to this soup:

 - Simply cook the cashews in the soup, and blend all the ingredients at the end.
 It is the easiest and quickest way.